 By Aliza Friedlander and Kim Chappell

-If you’re a mom with a new baby, there is almost a guarantee someone has asked the simple and seemingly straightforward question, “how is breastfeeding going?”
+If you’re a mom with a new baby, it’s practically guaranteed that someone has asked you the simple and seemingly straightforward question, “how is breastfeeding going?”

 Perhaps this question came from a doctor looking for a nutritional check-box, a mother-in-law looking for validation her grandbaby is being fed what she considers the ‘best’ way, or a friend looking to commiserate on the joys and hurdles of having a baby on your boob every three hours.

 While well-intentioned, this question comes with pretty big assumptions that a mom, dad, or caregiver is able to, and dare we say wants to, breastfeed or provide breast milk to their babies.
 You see, ‘How is breastfeeding going?’’ can send a jolt of judgment down a new parent’s spine.
 Why assume?
 Maybe instead, we don’t assume!

 It’s time to evolve the question about breastfeeding

 As one of yet another parenting paradigm shifts in 2020, it’s time we start reframing that quintessential question.
 What if instead of asking about a specific way of feeding, we asked the all-inclusive question, ‘How is feeding going?’